suhas-arun/fake-tweet-detector/README.md

 ## Fake news accounts

-For this, we used a machine learning algorithm ([State Vector Classification](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html)), trained with the [PHEME dataset](https://doi.org/10.6084/m9.figshare.6392078.v1), which contains tweets from both misinformed and trustworthy sources.
+For this, we used a machine learning algorithm ([Support Vector Classification](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html)), trained with the [PHEME dataset](https://doi.org/10.6084/m9.figshare.6392078.v1), which contains tweets from both misinformed and trustworthy sources.
 We were able to achieve an accuracy level of 85% on the test data.

 ## Sentiment Analysis